ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/containment-checking.md

   containment checking for the set.
-This function will allow you to experimentally evaluate the [conventional wisdom](https://docs.quantifiedcode.com/python-anti-patterns/performance/using_key_in_list_to_check_if_key_is_contained_in_a_list.html) that a develop can improve the performance of their Python program by converting a list to a set before using the `in` operator.
+This function will allow you to experimentally evaluate the [conventional wisdom](https://docs.quantifiedcode.com/python-anti-patterns/performance/using_key_in_list_to_check_if_key_is_contained_in_a_list.html) that a developer can improve the performance of their Python program by converting a `list` to a `set` before using the `in` operator.

-Ultimately, you should design your own experiment and state and answer your own research questions, focusing on the following key issues:
+Ultimately, you should design your own experiment and state and run experiments to answer your own research questions, focusing on the following key issues:

 - The data container: `set`, `list`, and `tuple`
 - The size of the data container: small values (e.g., 1 million numbers) to big